-IMPORTANT: Cutter blades can lock-up against each other during start-up and shut-down, especially if tractor's power take-off engagement is "INSTANT ON" and/or "INSTANT OFF."
+IMPORTANT: Cutter blades can lock-up against each other during start-up and shut-down, especially if tractor's power take-off engagement is "INSTANT ON" and/or "INSTANT OFF".
 Follow Blade Engagement and Blade Disengagement instructions to help eliminate blade lock up.

 - Select a gear range that will allow the cutter to make a smooth cut without lugging the tractor down.
-See "Select Gear Range" above for instructions. - With wing lowered, increase throttle to a speed just enough to get the cutter started without stalling tractor while slowly engaging power take-off.
-If available, use tractor's power take-off soft start option. - 3.
+See "Select Gear Range" above for instructions. - With wings lowered, increase throttle to a speed just enough to get the cutter started without stalling tractor while slowly engaging power take-off.
+Use tractor's power take-off soft start option if available. - 3.
 Ensure power shafts are rotating and cutter is not vibrating excessively after ramping up to full power take-off speed for at least 3 seconds.
 If excessive vibration continues after 3 seconds at full power takeoff speed, disengage power take-off immediately, shut tractor down, and remove switch key.
-Wait for blades to stop rotating before dismounting tractor. - Investigate the cause if cutter was shut down due to excessive vibration.
-See "Blade Operation Inspection" on page 32 for detailed instructions. - If cutter was not shut down, commence forward cutting operation at full power take-off operating speed.
-Make a new gear selection if tractor is lugging down or if cutter is making a rough cut. - Periodically disengage power take-off, turn off tractor, remove switch key & check for objects wrapped around blade spindles.
+Wait for blades to stop rotating before dismounting tractor. - Investigate cause if cutter was shut down due to excessive vibration.
+See "Blade Operation Inspection" on page 34 for detailed instructions. - If cutter was not shut down, commence forward cutting operation at full power take-off operating speed.
+Make a new gear selection if tractor is lugging down or if cutter is making a rough cut. - Periodically, disengage power take-off, stop tractor, place gear selector in park or set park brake, turn off tractor, remove switch key and wait for blades to stop rotating before dismounting tractor. - Dismount tractor and check for objects wrapped around blade spindles.
 Block deck up before removing objects. - Frequently inspect cutter for loose bolts and nuts.
-Tighten all loose hardware as indicated in the "Torque Values Chart" on page 62.
+Tighten all loose hardware as indicated in the "Torque Values Chart" on page 60.